Karate is a popular martial art, which places a great emphasis on unarmed striking techniques.

 - Confucianism prohibits any derogatory remarks about social superiors or the dead.

-- It is consider rude not to answer a question, so rather than saying “I don't know,” a cromulent-sounding speculation will be provided instead.
+- It is consider rude not to answer a question.
+So rather than honestly saying “I don't know,” a cromulent-sounding speculation must be provided instead.

 - Martial artists tend to over-focus on their particular system, and ignore the other systems around them.
 As such, there are few cross-references to work with or from.

-No one person founded karate; it has been a continuing evolutionary process which appears to have started c.
+No one person founded karate; it has been a continuous evolutionary process which apparently started c.
 800 CE.
 Chinese traders and diplomats introduced kung-fu (in particular, Fujian White Crane) to Okinawa, and the Okinawans began to blend these arts into their own indigenous fighting techniques.
-A person with such a skill was said to have to-te (figuratively: “Chinese hands”).
-“To” is the symbol for the Tang dynasty of China (618-906 CE), but this character can also be pronounced as “kara.”
+A person with such a skill was said to have “to-te” (figuratively: “Chinese hands”); “to” is the kanji for China's Tang dynasty (618-906 CE), but that character can also be pronounced as “kara.”

-The Okinawan populace was forbidden to own weapons after a 1497 CE edict from their king, Shō Shin, in move to consolidate his power.
-The populace, lacking other options, was forced to rely on unarmed fighting skill to protect themselves and their property from bandits, thieves, and their ruler's overreach.
+The Okinawans were forbidden to own weapons following a 1497 CE edict from their king, Shō Shin, in move to consolidate his power.
+Lacking other options, the Okinawans were forced to rely on unarmed fighting skills to protect themselves and their property from bandits, thieves, and their ruler's overreach.
 The Shimazu Clan, which oversaw Japan's Satsuma province, conquered Okinawa in 1609 CE, and forbade martial arts altogether.
 Karate persisted as series of personal fighting styles, which were taught in secret to handfuls of trusted students.

 Karate was brought to mainstream popularity by Gichin Funakoshi, who traveled to Tokyo in 1922 to introduce karate to Japanese schools and colleges as a means of physical and spiritual self-cultivation.
-However, the central governing body for martial arts in that era, the Dai Nippon Butoku Kai ("Great Japan Martial Virtue Association") rejected karate because it:
+However, the central governing body for all martial arts in that era, the Dai Nippon Butoku Kai ("Great Japan Martial Virtue Association") rejected karate because it:

 - Had no ranking system.

 - Had no uniforms.
 Karateka previously trained and fought in their underpants to avoid gi-grabs.

 - Had no standard curriculum.

-- Emphasized fighting techniques over spiritual development (i.e., it promoted -jutsu, instead of -dō).
+- Emphasized fighting techniques over spiritual development; it promoted "-jutsu", instead of "-dō".